- Military Life Cycle

 Types of support wounded warrior programs provide

-Wounded warrior programs provide non-medical support that is tailored to fit the service member’s needs.
+Wounded warrior programs provide non-medical support that is tailored to fit both the service member’s and caregiver’s needs.
 This support spans from something as simple as helping service members understand their benefits to assisting them with their specialized transportation needs.
 The program provides services that address:

 - Pay and personnel issues